Contact us today to book your 1-hour free consultation

 Development cost charges in Saskatchewan do not allow for taking contributions for police, and fire services as well as amenities such as libraries or community centres.
 A fiscal impact analysis (feasibility study) can identify the gap between property tax revenue and the operation and maintenance costs of servicing new development.
 When completed early in the neighborhood planning stage recommendations can be made to reduce the gap between revenues and liabilities.

-Fiscal impact of development assessments are important tools for examining the cost and benefits of various land uses, for prioritizing projects and infrastructure investment, and for assessing development alternatives.
+Fiscal impact - feasibility study of development assessments are important tools for examining the cost and benefits of various land uses, for prioritizing projects and infrastructure investment, and for assessing development alternatives.